couchbase/n1k1/README.md

 - positional fields versus access to the full record?
 - perhaps the 0'th field might represent the full record?

+- hashmap should be able to spill out to disk via mmap()?

 - integration with scorch TermFieldReaders as a Scan source or operator?
   - merge join by docNum / docId field?